HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

-We see more and more websites starting to use CSP with 9.3% of websites on mobile using CSP now compared to 7.2% last year. `upgrade-insecure-requests` continues to be the most frequent CSP used.
+We see more and more websites starting to use CSP with 9.3% homepages on mobile using CSP now compared to 7.2% last year. `upgrade-insecure-requests` continues to be the most frequent CSP used.
 The high adoption rate for this policy is likely because of the same reasons mentioned [last year](../2020/security#content-security-policy); it is an easy, low-risk, policy that helps in upgrading all HTTP requests to HTTPS and also helps with to block mixed content being used on the page. `frame-ancestors` is a close second, which helps one define valid parents that may embed a page.

 The adoption of policies defining the sources from which content can be loaded continues to be low.
 Most of these policies are more difficult to implement, as they can cause breakages.
 They require effort to implement to define `nonce`, hashes or domains for allowing external content.